Homemade Cheese Tortellini

 Pre-cooked tortellini freeze very well.
 To freeze without them sticking together, lay them out on a small baking sheet without touching, and place them in the freezer for 1 hour before transferring to a ziptop bag.

-You can toss simply in marinara sauce, pesto or add to chicken soup.
+You can toss simply in marinara sauce, pesto, add to chicken soup or make Tortellini with Peas and Pepper.

 Cheese Tortellini